12th-ndn-hackathon/12th-ndn-hackathon.github.io/judging.md

 The concluding hack slides will be made available to judges before the final presentation starts.

-The final presentations are 10 minutes (hard limit) including demo and/or screenshot.
-Also, aditional few minutes will be provided for Q&A.
+The final presentations are 5 minutes (hard limit) including demo and/or screenshots.
+Additionally, a few minutes will be provided for Q&A.

-The slides should cover the following aspects: (Judging criterial)
+The slides should cover the following aspects: (Judging criteria)

 ## (1) Impact (10 points)

 - How big of a problem are you solving?

-- Potential benefit and impact.
+- What is the potential benefit and impact of your solution?

-- Can this problem be solved before the project?
+- Could this problem be solved before your project came along?

 ## (2) Solution (20 points)

 - Creativity of the technical approach
-(doesn't have to be original, but is there a fresh take).
+(doesn't have to be original, but it should at least be a "fresh take").

-- How well does the solution address the problem (feasibility, scalability, are there simple alternatives)
+- How well does the solution address the problem?
+(feasibility, scalability, are there simple alternatives?)

 ## (3) Execution (20 points)

-- What was actually accomplished, compare to what was proposed, lessons learned?
+- What was actually accomplished, compare to what was proposed?
+Lessons learned

-- How well the hack group was organize?
+- How well the group was organized?

-- Are there surprises along the way and how well the team coped with that?
+- Were there any surprises along the way?
+How well the the team cope with that?

 ## (4) Presentation (10 points)

-- How well was presented?
+- How well was it presented?

-- When project could have a demo, was it presented?
+- When a project could have a demo, was it presented?

-- Did the demo achieved the goal?
+- Did the demo achieve the goals of the project?

 <!--
 ## (1) NEED